ansegura7/DataRegressors/README.md

 ```

 ## Contributing and Feedback
-Any kind of feedback/criticism would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
+Any kind of feedback/suggestions would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).
+If you want to make a contribution to the course you can do it through a PR.

 ## Authors
 - Created by Segura Tinoco, Andrés
 - Created on Oct 4, 2019
-- Updated on Jan 8, 2021
+- Updated on Sep 22, 2021

 ## License
-This project is licensed under the terms of the MIT license.
+This project is licensed under the terms of the <a href="https://github.com/ansegura7/DataRegressors/blob/master/LICENSE">MIT license</a>.